Calibrating Bayesian Inference: Calibrating Bayesian Inference

 In this section, we present a generic computational strategy to calibrate posterior possibility contours and ensure frequentist validity (\ref{eq:fcalib}).
 As input, we define a family of nested credible regions by thresholding an observed test statistic.
 We then use a gradient-free SA algorithm to calibrate the credible regions based on the test statistic's survival function.
 Notably, the optimization program we solve is essentially equivalent to finding a ``variational-like approximation'' to the IM possibility contour (\ref{eq:pval}) \citep{CellaMartin2024, Martin2025a}.
 A unique contribution of our proposal is the novel combination of simultaneous perturbation SA \citep{Spall1992, Spall2000, Spall2009} and manifold optimization \citep{AbsilMalick2012, AbsilEtAl2008}, which enhances the scalability of the calibration algorithm and facilitates its applications in models of realistic sizes.
+Moreover, we address not only simultaneous inference for all parameters but also the marginal inference for a single focal parameter.